aquariumbio/aquarium/docs/development/index.md

 ## Getting Started

-Follow the Aquarium
+Follow the Aquarium installation instructions at
-<a href="#" onclick="select('Getting Started','Installation')">installation</a>
+<a href="aquarium.bio">aquarium.bio</a>
-instructions to get a local copy of the Aquarium git repository.
+to get a local copy of the Aquarium git repository.

 ## Running Aquarium